6-8300/pset-4/problem1/README.md

 Include plots and analyses for the following investigations in `problem_1.pdf`:

-- Benchmark at least 5 additional SIREN/MLP models by varying multiple hyperparameters.
+- Benchmark at least 10 additional SIREN/MLP models by varying multiple hyperparameters (e.g., activation functions, model hyperparameters, training parameters).
 Plot the results of these benchmarks and include in the writeup.
 - Optimize the hyperparameters in the SIREN model to achieve the highest PSNR you can on the `astronaut` image.
 Include the optimal hyperparameters in your writeup.

 **For extra credit:** implement another (nontrivial) model from the literature and add it to your benchmarks!
+If you do this, please describe the model you implemented in your writeup.

 ## Submission Instructions